eclipsesource/tabris-js-docs/docs/latest/api/WebView.md

 ## Methods

+### goBack()

+Navigate the `WebView` to the previous page if possible.

+### goForward()

+Navigate the `WebView` to the next page if possible.

 ### postMessage(message, targetOrigin)

 **Parameters:**

+- message: *string*
-- message: *string*, the message to send.
+  - the message to send.
 Currently supports only strings.
+- targetOrigin: *string*
-- targetOrigin: *string*, the URL of the page that recieves the message.
+  - the URL of the page that receives the message.
 The message is only sent if the current document URL has the same scheme, domain and path.
 Use `*` to send to any URL.

 **Returns:** *this*